elvisburrniku/Clientlly-Webpage/replit.md

 ✓ Maintained floating white sparkle animations for professional visual appeal ✓ Enhanced visual consistency with site-wide yellow accent theme

+✓ COMPLETED yellow background for "Ready to Trust Your Business with Us?"
+CTA sections (July 27, 2025) ✓ Applied bright yellow gradient background (amber-400 to orange-400) to CTA sections on both landing and about pages ✓ Updated text colors to black for optimal contrast on yellow background ✓ Enhanced professional animation with animate-professional-fade for consistent title styling ✓ Maintained floating white sparkle animations and black buttons for consistent branding ✓ Both "Start Your Trial" and "Buy Now" buttons now have proper styling for yellow background sections

 ## Recent Changes (July 27, 2025)

 ✓ COMPLETED EUR as default currency across entire application (July 27, 2025)